 The Oxford Club’s earliest beginnings go back to a group called “The Merchants & Brokers Exchange.”
 This was an international businessman’s club started in the early ’70s by an American, Gary Scott, who was selling insurance and mutual funds in Hong Kong.
 It was the time of the Cultural Revolution in China.
 Western business people living in Hong Kong enjoyed getting together to exchange information on what was going on.
 Scott institutionalized this group and later expanded into London.

-In the mid-’80s Scott turned it over to Bill Bonner, the CEO of Agora, Inc. in Baltimore, Md., a global financial and travel publishing company.
+In the mid-’80s Scott turned it over to Bill Bonner, the CEO of Baltimore, Maryland-based Agora Inc., a global financial and travel publishing company.
 In 1989 Bonner changed the name to The Passport Club and hired recent Thunderbird MBA graduate Julia Guth as Membership Director.
 Her job was to expand the Club’s services and local chapter participation.